Ayers House is the last of the grand mansions of Adelaide's North Terrace boulevard.

 Visitors can explore the museum and learn about the social history of the period and life for Ayers House occupants both “above and below” stairs.

-The museum is easily reached either on foot or by bus.
+The museum is easily reached either on foot, bus or tram.
+Tram stop – Botanic Gardens.
 The free City Loop 99C Bus stops at bus stop R2 100m from the main gate.
 Ayers House also has an on-site car park for those traveling by car.
 Parking ticket purchase is required.